Solar Radiation Ramping Events Modeling Using Spatio-temporal Point Processes: Real-data study

-Table \ref{tab:5_2_multi_p2p_mod_accuracy} and Table \ref{tab:5_2_multi_n2n_mod_accuracy} show prediction accucaries for positive and negative two-state ramping event, from which we see the following patterns.
+\textit{(b) Prediction Performance:} Table 4 and Table 5 show prediction performance for positive and negative ramping event detection under the performance metrics described in Section \ref{exp:metric}.
 Predictions using MLE under dynamic threshold lead to the highest $F_1$ scores among 3 out of 6 situations.
-Each situation denotes results at a city under different prediction methods for either positive or negative cases.
-We expect such behavior to happen because ML has better theoretical performance under a large sample size than LS, and the dynamic threshold is expected to outperform the static threshold.
-In particular, we notice that the best prediction performance in terms of precision, recall, or $F_1$ score is better under multi-state modeling than under single-state modeling.
-This shows that our model can analyze the type of ramping events separately and perform better when doing so.
+Each situation denotes results in a city under different prediction methods for either positive or negative ramping event detection.
+We expect such behavior to happen because MLE estimates typically enjoy better theoretical performance under large sample sizes than LS ones, and dynamic thresholds are expected to outperform static ones.
+In addition, we note that the best prediction performances under multi-state modeling are better than those under single-state modeling, indicating that the point process model performs better when the type of ramping events is analyzed separately